-This section provides step-by-step examples on how to apply linear equation concepts.
-You'll learn how to find slopes, write equations in different forms, determine the relationships between lines, and solve applications.
+This section provides step-by-step examples demonstrating how to apply linear equation concepts.
+You will learn how to find slopes, write equations in different forms, determine geometric relationships between lines, and calculate distances and midpoints.

 Step-by-Step Solution